jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 Even with the most secure username/password authentication system in place users should be aware there are other less technical ways for passwords to be stolen such as over-the-shoulder or phishing attacks.
 At least we can secure the technical aspects of the authentication system so users have one less problem to worry about.

-Further aspects that need to be delved into in-depth are the minimum lengths of the passwords, pepper and the parameters for tuning the Argon2 hashing algorithm.
+Further aspects that need to be delved into in-depth are the minimum lengths of the pepper and the parameters for tuning the Argon2 hashing algorithm.

 # Further Reading